-If you’re craving a Christmas night out with style and class, and somewhere to escape the chaos and antics that often come with the festive party season, these tasteful choices are the places to book now.
+If you’re craving a Christmas night out with style and class, and somewhere to escape the chaos and antics that often come with the festive party season, these 7 Christmas party venues in London are the places to book now.

 Whether you venture out with close friends, your favourite colleagues or your other half, these London hotspots – featuring iconic haunts and some welcome newcomers – make elegant festive wining and dining an easy affair.

 Hail sketch, the dining destination that’s impossible not to fall in love with at first sight.
 Situated on Mayfair’s Conduit Street, the venue previously served as the headquarters for the Royal Institute of British Architects.
 It’s now one of London’s hottest food, art and music locales, and continues to pay homage to the building’s heritage as a place for experimentation in design, art and architecture.
 On any given day, you can witness Paris-based interior designer India Mahdavi’s playful, feminine style in the Gallery space, which combines marshmallow-like seating, dusty pink colour scheme and witty artwork.
 And for Christmas? sketch presents The Night Before Christmas – a series of creative installations by a multitude of design talents.
 (Exhibit A: this showstopping Christmas tree imagined by florist and Instagram-favourite Tony Marklew.)
 Turning into its very own storybook, each installation represents a chapter in sketch’s Christmas tale.

 Find festive alternatives on the menus, as well as floral forestscapes and fairy-tale creations by Carly Rogers and JamJar Flowers.
 Live choirs and carollers complete the vibe.